Mom's Journal, Entry 1

-I impulsively reached out for a new life; in spite of no postsecondary education, no financial marketing skills, no financial means to leave the marriage; and I did this with four children in tow, never thinking in any way that this was a bad move, that I couldn’t or wouldn’t succeed.
+I impulsively reached out for a new life; in spite of no postsecondary education, no financial marketing skills, no financial means to leave the marriage; and I did this with three children in tow, never thinking in any way that this was a bad move, that I couldn’t or wouldn’t succeed.
 It never crossed my mind that the word to describe my thinking, and then acting on this thinking was grandiosity.
 Unbeknownst to me was not just the danger of these thoughts and actions, but the incredible harm is done to others, as well as self.

 I kept on with my life at a frightening pace.
 I worked ridiculously long hours, spread amongst three jobs.
 I slept little to not at all.
 I could not follow the path of my own thoughts – sentences flew around in my head and fragmented into phrases than words.
 Then nothing.

 I had become addicted to the high moods; I had become dependent upon their intensity, euphoria, assuredness, and their infectious ability to induce high moods and enthusiasm in other people.
 I found my milder manic states powerfully inebriating and very conducive to productivity.